How to Get a Baltimore City Police Report

-Police also examine any physical evidence at the accident scene such as skid marks from tires, the location of the vehicles, the location, and type of damage to the cars, and so forth.
-Based on these various sources of information the officer makes a determination as to what likely happened.
-The officer may also make a conclusion as to who was at fault for the accident and issue any traffic citations if appropriate.
+Police also examine any physical evidence at the accident scene such as skid marks from tires, the location of the vehicles, the location, type of damage to the cars, and so forth.
+Based on these various sources of information the officer decides what likely happened.
+The officer may also conclude as to who was at fault for the accident and issue any traffic citations if appropriate.

 Wrongful death car accident cases in Baltimore City are extremely detailed reports done by a trained accident reconstructionist.
 Otherwise, the level of detail and information you get in narrative and diagram sections of a police accident report can be hit or miss.

 You have 2 options for requesting a police accident report in Baltimore City.
-First, you can request the report the old fashioned way by submitting a letter along with a check for the applicable fee.
-The letter should set forth all the relevant details of the accident (date, time, parties involved, etc. etc.) and then make it clear that you are requesting a copy of the police accident report.
-You will also need to enclose a $10 check made payable to "Director of Finance" for the applicable fee.
+First, you can request the report the old-fashioned way by submitting a letter along with a check for the applicable fee.
+The letter should set forth all the relevant details of the accident (date, time, parties involved, etc., etc.) and then make it clear that you are requesting a copy of the police accident report.
+You will also need to enclose a $10 check made payable to the "Director of Finance" for the applicable fee.
 See our sample police report request letter for a template.

 In 2007, Maryland enacted a new law restricting access to police accident reports in the first 60 days.
-In order to obtain a police accident report within the first 60 days after the accident date, you must present a valid driver's license, proof that you have a legitimate reason for the request and a signed certification that you will not use the report for commercial solicitation.
+To obtain a police accident report within the first 60 days after the accident date, you must present a valid driver's license, proof that you have a legitimate reason for the request, and a signed certification that you will not use the report for commercial solicitation.
 This law makes obtaining a police report in the first 60 days much more difficult, at least from a paperwork perspective.Other Baltimore City Resources